SimonR95/SFMLPongGame/README.md

 # SFML Pong Game

 A simple Pong game developed using the SFML library.
+Ball speed is increased by hitting the ball at the edges of paddles and sharper angles of fire are produced likewise.

 ## Controls